Aeroflot Flight 3932: Synopsis

-Weather conditions at Sverdlovsk were reported to be mild; visibility was over 6 kilometers, and light northwest winds.
+Weather conditions at Sverdlovsk (now known as Yekaterinburg) were reported to be mild; visibility was over 6 kilometers, and light northwest winds.

-Flight 3932 was on the Sverdlovsk-Knevichi route with stopovers at Omsk, Tolmachevo, Kadala, and Khabarovsk airports.
-The flight crashed shortly after takeoff on the Koltsovo-Omsk part of the route.
+Flight 3932 was on the Sverdlovsk-Vladivostok route with stopovers at Omsk, Novosibirsk (Tolmachevo), Chita (Kadala), and Khabarovsk airports.
+The flight crashed shortly after takeoff on the Sverdlovsk-Omsk part of the route.

-The flight took off from Koltsovo Airport at 18:33 Moscow time and at 18:34:21 headed on a bearing of 256° for the route to Omsk.
+The flight took off from Sverdlovsk - Koltsovo Airport at 18:33 MSK (Moscow time) and at 18:34:21 headed on a bearing of 256° for the route to Omsk.
 As a routine procedure, air traffic control instructed the crew to make a left turn and climb to an altitude of 1500 m after takeoff; the crew responded that they would report when they reached the altitude.

-At 18:35:25 Moscow time, 5–6 seconds after setting the engines to standard power, with an altitude of 350–400 m and a speed of 480 km/h the crew began the left turn while in the clouds, with a bank angle between 35-40°.
+At 18:35:25 MSK, 5–6 seconds after setting the engines to standard power, with an altitude of 350–400 m and a speed of 480 km/h the crew began the left turn while in the clouds, with a bank angle between 35-40°.
 At 20:37 local time (18:37 Moscow time), when the flight was at an altitude of 1200 m, the bank angle reached 75-80°, after which the crew completely lost control of the aircraft.
 The plane crashed into a nearby forest at a speed of 270 km/h.